 Tor founded the Southern Sudan Community Association in 1997 to help other refugees overcome the challenges of resettling in a new country and achieving economic self-sufficiency.
 We started with one English language class and a handful of volunteers.
 Our agency received its first federal grant from Office of Refugee Resettlement in 1998.

 In fiscal year 2004, we began to resettle refugees beyond the traditional Sudanese caseload.
-We have resettled refugees from Afghanistan, Bhutan, Burma, Burundi, the Congo, Ethiopia, Iraq, Liberia, Somalia, and Sudan and we look forward to welcoming refugees from new countries this year.
+We have resettled refugees from Afghanistan, Bhutan, Burma, Burundi, Democratic Republic of the Congo, Ethiopia, Iraq, Liberia, Somalia, South Sudan and Sudan and we look forward to welcoming refugees from new countries in the future.

 2019-2022 Strategic Plan